shellbender/homelab/README.md

 #### User creation
 Run add_proxmox_user.yml
 I need to do additional checking to make this idempotent, and then create groups with assigned roles

+### Turn on lan port, disable wireless
+Plug in the raspberry pi to a router
+Run set_proxmox_wired.yml
+If connection problems are encountered, restart the raspberry pi